 Participants and the groups: The group sessions will be in single-sex groups.
 A male Gender Champion will facilitate the men's group; likewise a female Gender Champion will facilitate the women's group.
 The single-sex sessions will last for five weeks, running in parallel, and both groups will come together for Weeks 6-9.
-On Week 8 there will be a presentation on child spacing methods made by a family planning provider who will also distribute referral cards for a local clinic.
-During the ninth week couples from the mosque and church will gather for a joint session to end, celebrate and make pledges together.
+In Week 8 the Gender Champions will give information to the group on what existing health services are available to them.
+Appendix 1 provides further guidance on how to do this.
+Alternatively, they may invite a community health worker or nurse to visit the group to provide information.
+A sample health talk is provided in Appendix 2.
+During the ninth week couples will gather for a joint session to end, celebrate and make pledges together.

-Meeting location: The Gender Champions will agree on a meeting place and time with their group, so that it is convenient for all, preferably in a local setting where everyone congregates regularly, eg after a Sunday service, or Friday prayers, or after work.
+Meeting location: The Gender Champions will agree on a meeting place and time with their group, so that it is convenient for all, preferably in a local setting where everyone congregates regularly, eg after a Sunday service or after work.